openebs-archive/dynamic-nfs-provisioner/README.md

 - **MacOS:** Should work out of the box.

 - **Windows:**
 Ensure that the default NFS client is operating.
-To do this start PowerShell as administrator, and run `Install-WindowsFeature NFS-Client` if it's a Windows server or `Enable-WindowsOptionalFeature -FeatureName ServicesForNFS-ClientOnly, ClientForNFS-Infrastructure -Online -NoRestart` if it's a Windows host with a Desktop environment.
+To do this start PowerShell as Administrator, and run `Install-WindowsFeature NFS-Client` if it's a Windows server or `Enable-WindowsOptionalFeature -FeatureName ServicesForNFS-ClientOnly, ClientForNFS-Infrastructure -Online -NoRestart` if it's a Windows host with a Desktop environment.

 - **Fedora, CentOS, RedHat**: Install the `nfs-utils` package if not already installed.